strikoder/Prompt-Recommender/README.md

 * Amazon EC2 for cloud hosting

 ## Website Interface
-The website features a simple and intuitive interface that enables users to input a prompt and receive predictions for the most suitable prompt that aligns with their request.
-The transformer model predicts the most appropriate prompt, which the user can then edit before final submission.
-Upon submission, the server connects with the GPT-API server and returns three different results, providing the user with a general idea of the prompt output and its efficiency.
+The website boasts a user-friendly and intuitive interface, allowing users to enter prompts and receive predictions for the most suitable ones that cater to their specific needs.
+The transformer model accurately predicts the optimal prompt, which users can conveniently modify before submitting.
+Upon submission, the server establishes a connection with the GPT-API server, delivering three distinct results that offer users a comprehensive overview of the prompt's output and effectiveness.

 ### Old version:
 ![Interface V1.0](imgs/readme1.JPG)